revisionist0/picocms.github.io/in-depth/features/page-tree.md

 gh_release: v2.0.0
 ---

-Did you ever wanted to use a dropdown for your page navigation?
+Have you ever wanted to use a dropdown for your page navigation?
 It never was that easy!
 Starting with Pico 2.0 you can access a page's tree node using the `tree_node` element of the page data array (e.g. `{% raw %}{{ current_page.tree_node }}{% endraw %}`).
 But first you've to understand how Pico's page tree is built up.
 A picture is worth a thousand words, so before we start explaining the details here's a simple example of how a page tree looks in practice.
 Just think of the following Markdown files in your `content` directory:

 ```
 content/